Scientific research is required to understand climate change - the historical background,

 and priorities expressed by Parties to the scientific community and on the most recent and relevant

-information from the scientific community to Parties.
+information from the scientific community to Parties, including through the research dialogue.

 The IPCC has a well established role in the Convention process in communicating